How to Make Wellness a Part of Your Boulder Meeting

 - Nature Walks Not everyone in your group may be up for a hike, but most folks can enjoy a stroll through nature to take in mountain views, wildlife and bird sightings — and soak up some Colorado sunshine.
 We’d recommend the gentle paths at Wonderland Lake or Sawhill Ponds.
 Here are 5 more easy trails to consider.

 - Yoga Some towns have a church on every corner; Boulder has a yoga studio on every corner.
 We can help you find a great instructor to do a class on site or arrange for a group yoga class at a local brewery.

 - Bike to Your Sessions Boulder’s bike-sharing program, BCycle, gives your attendees easy access to check out bikes in lieu of shuttle transport.
 Boulder was named the No. 1 city in the U.S. for biking, so there are plenty of bikeways and paths (easily mapped on Google maps).

-- Walking Meetings Right in the heart of town is the Boulder Creek Path and the closed-to-traffic Pearl Street, excellent for a walking meeting (or one-on-one appointment) that is sure to get the ideas flowing.
+- Walking Meetings Right in the heart of town is the closed-to-traffic Pearl Street, an excellent spot for a walking meeting (or one-on-one appointment) that is sure to get the ideas flowing.

 Healthy Dining That Tastes Good

-While your attendees are away from home, their families and their everyday habits, encourage them try a new way of eating.
+While your attendees are away from home, their families and their everyday habits, encourage them to try a new way of eating.
 When in Boulder, do as the Boulderites do.
 Locals tend to really care about what they put into their bodies, which sparked a sustainable, farm-to-table dining movement early on and a wave of clean-eating restaurants.

 - Healthy, Happy Menus Boulder’s hotels are very intentional about the foods they serve.
 They all have healthy options and most won’t bat an eye when as you ask for gluten-free, paleo, vegetarian, vegan or virtually any dietary options — those are just part of Boulder’s lexicon.